maximusdominus/semaphore-docs-new/source/docs/docker/setting-up-custom-registries-for-your-project.md

   - `Username` - username you were given or set,
   - `Password` - password you were given or set,
-  - `Domain` - your custom registry domain.
+  - `Server` - your custom registry server.

 Please input these and test if your credentials are valid by clicking the "Test" button.